The 7 best garden rakes to buy in 2025, as tested in real-world conditions by our experts

 - More expensive than buying a single rake

-Part of the Wolf garten multi tool range we tested both a soil rake head and a close toothed raker head plus a handle.
-The former rakes soil well and the close-toothed head enables you to produce a fine tilth.
-The lightweight handle has a long grip, that's helpful for saving your back and the combination of the three works efficiently and well.
+We tested both a soil rake head and a close-toothed rake head from Wolf Garten, plus a Wolf Garten handle.
+The former rakes soil well, and the close-toothed head enables you to produce a fine tilth.
+The lightweight handle has a long grip, which is helpful for saving your back, and the combination of the three works efficiently and well.
 You do need to buy each part separately, which does make this more expensive than other high performers.
-It comes with a lengthy 35 year warranty.
+It comes with a lengthy 35-year warranty.

 Burgon & Ball RHS endorsed ground rake